gweintraub/gweintraub.github.io/_posts/2015-09-24-Visualizing-NYC.md

 ***

-Largely unrelated: There's a fairly distressing dataset available of animals found decapitated across the city.
+Largely unrelated: There's a fairly distressing dataset available of animals found decapitated across the city. <a href="http://uselesspress.org/things/decapitated-animals-dataset/">Useless Press</a> has all the data conveniently available.
 Using <a href="https://batchgeo.com/">BatchGeo</a> I mapped out their locations and included the grisly data.
 Somewhat disappointingly, they didn't form a giant pentagram or anything.
 I expected better from New York's cultists.

 <p><iframe src="//batchgeo.com/map/aecd4fe751fea9cf3aaf5ca70c4a4147" frameborder="0" width="100%" height="550" style="border:1px solid #aaa;"></iframe></p><p><small>View <a href="https://batchgeo.com/map/aecd4fe751fea9cf3aaf5ca70c4a4147">Decapitated Animals</a> in a full screen map</small></p>